 Please read and comply with the following notes before you complete a Vegetation Removal Permit (VRP) application.

-You can remove trees without a permit in the following circumstances.
-The tree is:
+You can remove trees without a permit in the following circumstances:

 - Under 4.5 metres in height and under 3 metres in spread